yairgil/Docker-Provider/README.md

 > Note: To build the Windows Agent Image, you will need Windows 10 Pro or higher machine with Docker for Windows
 ### Install Pre-requisites
 1. Install .Net Core SDK 2.2 or higher from https://dotnet.microsoft.com/download if you dont have installed already
-2. Install go if you havent installed already
+2. Install go1.14.3 if you havent installed already
   ```
   cd  %userprofile%
   mkdir go